TEDxAuckland/tedx-auckland-site/src/Become apatron.md

         <li> Opportunity to showcase your commitment to social impact and innovation to our diverse audience. </li>
       </ul>
     </div>

+    You are not just a Patron, you are part of the group that will help steer TEDxAuckland moving forward.

     <b>Join our Kaitiaki Programme</b>,  EMAIL kaitiaki @tedxauckland .com